The Pfaffian Structure of CFN Phylogenetic Networks: Preliminaries

 Phylogenetic Markov models for trees naturally induce a model on phylogenetic networks in the following way.
-Let $\cn$ be a phylogenetic network with reticulation vertices $v_1, \dots v_m$, and let $e_i^0$ and $e_i^1$ be the reticulation edges adjacent to $v_i$.
-Associate a transition matrix to each edge of $\cn$.
-Independently at random delete $e_i^0$ with probability $\lambda_i$ and otherwise delete $e_i^1$ and record which edge is deleted with a vector $\sigma \in \{0,1\}^m$ where $\sigma_i = 0$ indicates that edge $e_i^0$ was deleted.
-Each $\sigma$ corresponds to a different tree $T_\sigma$, which corresponds to the different possible lineages for the species at the leaves of the network.
-Then the parameterization $\varphi_\cn$ is given by
+Let $\cn$ be a phylogenetic network with reticulation vertices $v_1, \dots, v_m$, and let $e_i^0$ and $e_i^1$ be the reticulation edges adjacent to $v_i$.
+As in the case for trees, associate a transition matrix to each edge of $\cn$ and a distribution of states at the root $\rho$.
+Independently at random, delete $e_i^0$ with probability $\lambda_i$ and otherwise delete $e_i^1$ and record which edge is deleted with a vector $\sigma \in \{0,1\}^m$ where $\sigma_i = 0$ indicates that edge $e_i^0$ was deleted.
+Each $\sigma$ corresponds to a different tree $\ct_\sigma$, which corresponds to the different possible phylogenetic trees for the species at the leaves of the network.
+The parameterization $\Psi_\cn$ is given by

-where $\varphi_{\ct_\sigma}$ is the parameterization corresponding to the tree $\ct_\sigma$ with transition matrices inherited from the original network $\cn$.
-The network model is quite similar to a mixture model; however, the parameters on each tree ${\ct_\sigma}$ are highly dependent since they are all inherited from the original network, whereas in a mixture model, the parameters on each tree are independent.
+where $\Psi_{\ct_\sigma}$ is the parameterization corresponding to the tree $\ct_\sigma$ with transition matrices inherited from the original network $\cn$.
+On first glance, the phylogenetic network model looks like the $2^m$-component mixture model on $\mathbf{T}$, where $\mathbf{T} = (\ct_\sigma \,|\, \sigma\in\{0,1\}^m)$ {\cite{rhodes2012identifiability}}.
+However, in the $2^m$-component mixture model case, the Markov parameters on the trees are independent, whereas in the phylogenetic network model above, parameters for corresponding edges present in multiple $\ct_\sigma$ (e.g. all non-reticulation edges) are identified.
+Thus, we can think of the model for the phylogenetic network $\cn$ as a submodel of the $2^m$-component mixture model on $\mathbf{T}$, in the sense that the set of distributions of states at the leaves for the phylogenetic network model is a subset of that for the mixture model.

-The model described above, with no restrictions on root distributions or transition matrices, is called the \emph{general Markov model}.
-This has received extensive study for phylogenetic trees, but even in that simpler setting, it can be difficult to analyze \cite{allman2003invariants, allman2008gmm}.
+When no restrictions are place on the root distribution or transition matrices, the model (for either a phylogenetic tree or phylogenetic networks) is called the \emph{general Markov model}.
+This has received extensive study for phylogenetic trees, but given the large numbers of parameters, it can be difficult to analyze \cite{allman2003invariants, allman2008gmm}.
 Often, simpler models of DNA evolution are specified by requiring that the transition matrices satisfy additional constraints.
 One well-studied family of models for phylogenetic trees is the following.